tofu-apis/node-yarn-ubuntu-docker-base/README.md

 # node-ubuntu-docker-base

-A base image for installing node/npm using nvm on an Ubuntu base image.
+A base image for installing node/yarn using yvm on an Ubuntu base image.